DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 title: "How big is the universe?
 It's so big that it's bigger than itself."
 ---

 We investigate infinity with set theory, which deals deals with sets - collections of things, like the set of all natural numbers and the set of all polygons.
 Sets can contain anything (including sets) and can be however large.
 But even though a set can be easily larger than the entire physical (not just the observable) universe, there are sets that are too large to be a set.
 One of them is the set of everything (known as the universal set).
-Known as the Russell's Paradox, the proof itself is as spectacular as the result.
-The attempt to create a foundation through set theory accidentally created a creature too large to be contained.
+Known as the Russell's Paradox, the proof itself is as spectacular as the result: the attempt to create a foundation through set theory accidentally created a creature too large to be contained.

 # A Short Proof